Bus Bars

 for safe grounding in control cabinets

-Ground bars are used to collect and distribute protective earth in control cabinets and electrical installations.
+Bus bars are used to collect and distribute protective earth in control cabinets and electrical installations.

-Explore our range of earthing bars
+Explore our range of Bus bars

 Look in particular at: